So you are looking for the best Homekit devices and accessories to secure and automate your home and you want to take the control into your hands?

 Elgato Eve Door Wireless contact sensor allows you to easily monitor your doors and windows.
 You can immediately check which doors and windows are open on your property and also gain insight into how often doors are opened or left open.

-Elgato Eve is Apple HomeKit-compatible and it has Siri support.
+Elgato Eve door and window sensor is one of the best Homekit devices that has Siri support.
 So you can easily use an app to monitor your doors and windows or you can also ask Siri if your doors or windows are left open or not.

 The contact sensor is truly wireless and it is powered by a replaceable battery.
 It is easy to set up and it uses Bluetooth smart technology, no hub or gateway is required for the setup.